gpuweb/gpuweb/design/ErrorHandling.md

 The Promise may not resolve for a long time - it resolves when the browser is ready for the application to bring up (or restore) its content.
 If the adapter is unable to create a device (i.e. because the adapter was lost), the Promise rejects.

-The `GPUDevice` may be lost if something goes fatally wrong on the device (e.g. unexpected out-of-memory, crash, or native device loss).
+The `GPUDevice` may be lost if something goes fatally wrong on the device (e.g. unexpected driver error, crash, or native device loss).
 The `GPUDevice` provides a promise, `device.lost`, which resolves when the device is lost.
 It will **never** reject and may be pending forever.